Skip to content

 Recent Posts

-• Legume-cereal intercropping in practice: Lessons from a small organic farm in Italy 9 September 2025
+• Legume-cereal intercropping in practice: Insights from a regenerative farm in the UK 27 January 2026

 The LEGUMINOSE project will provide science-based, farmer-led, and economically viable systems and techniques for legume-based intercropping.